-{\bf Agreements and Notation. } In our work all random processes have continuous trajectories, and always the process $\xi$ in \eqref{xi} is that introduced in Proposition~\ref{p1}.
+{\bf Agreements and Notation. } In our work all random processes have continuous trajectories, and always the process $\xi$ in relations \eqref{xi} is that introduced in Proposition~\ref{p1}.
 For a Banach space $X$ and $R>0$ we denote by $B_X^R$ the open ball $ \{u\in X: \|u\|_X<R\}, $ and by $\ov B_X^R$ -- its closure.
 By $\| \cdot\|_m$ we denote the homogeneous $m$-th Sobolev norm for functions on $S^1$ (see \eqref{nHm}) and by $| \cdot|_p$ -- the norm in $L_p(S^1)$.
+By $H^m$, $ m\in\R$, we denote the Sobolev space of order $m$ of functions on $S^1$ with zero mean value.
 Any metric space $M$ is provided with the Borel $\si$-algebra $\cB(M)$ (see \cite{Sh} and Appendix~C in \ci{BK}).
 So when we say that ``a map to $M$ is measurable", it means that it is measurable with respect to $\cB(M)$.
 By $\cP(M)$ we denote the set of probability Borel measures on $M$, and by the symbol $\strela$ denote the weak convergence of measures.
 A set from $\cB(M)$ of zero measure is called a null-set.
 For a function $f$ and a measure $\mu$ we write